pgjones/hypercorn/README.rst

 Hypercorn was initially part of `Quart
 <https://github.com/pgjones/quart>`_ before being separated out into a
-standalone ASGI server.
+standalone server.
 Hypercorn forked from version 0.5.0 of Quart.

 Quickstart
 ----------